Kunlong1994/lab3/Lab-06.md

 Last login: Wed Jan 17 10:42:03 2018

 SSH is enabled and the default password for the 'pi' user has not been changed.
-This is a security risk - please login as the 'pi' user and type 'passwd' to set a new password.
+This is a security risk - please log

+in as the 'pi' user and type 'passwd' to set a new password.

 pi@ixe00:~ $
 ```